csparks113/Morse-Code-App/docs/refactor-notes.md

 2. Monitor guard coverage across dev/practice and plan the next expansion (settings/home) once the signal stays clean.

 ### Audio Orchestrator
-1. Run on-device smoke tests (iOS/Android) to confirm the audio-api-first tone controller spins up quickly and logs backend metadata.
+1. Reconnect the Galaxy S22+ so `adb devices` lists it, then run the Android latency smoke test (Developer Console -> Latency) to confirm the Nitro-aware tone controller still logs backend metadata; follow with iOS once the Android sample is captured.
 2. Review the audio API Expo plugin options (background audio, permissions) and document overrides in `docs/nitro-integration-prep.md`.
 3. Implement the native `OutputsAudio` Nitro module once device validation passes, then wire the orchestrator entry points.